 DIY OnGuard Hand Spray Recipe

-With all the scary news surrounding the CoronaVirus, and the Flu, I thought I would share my DIY OnGuard Hand Spray recipe that I have been using for years.
+I thought I would share my DIY OnGuard Hand Spray recipe that I have been using for years.
 I quit purchasing traditional hand sanitizers years ago since they can also kill the good bacteria that act as a first line of defense for our bodies.
 We need all the help we can get.

 I always keep several of these DIY OnGuard Hand Sprays handy all the time.
 I have 2 or 3 in the console of my car, several in my purse, in each bathroom, the kitchen, and in my kid's lunchboxes.
 I like to think they use them, but I'm pretty sure my 13 year old is way too cool to do that.